alessandro-baldassarre/ink-utils/traits/ink-group/README.md

 # Ink-Group Spec

-Ink-Group is a trait that implement the spec for a basic implementation of a group membership.
+Specification for a basic implementation of a group membership.
 It can be combinaned with other implementation for example a multisigs.
 The main purpose of this specification is to create a group of members managed by an admin to be used as a basis in other implementations.

 ## Storage Struct